HGH Products and the Nanogram (ng) Scam

 To give you an idea of just how ridiculous their claim is, one low dose of HGH injection is 1 IU (international unit), this is equivalent to about 300,000 nanograms, so even if they were telling the truth, what good could a bottle that contains a total of 30,000 ng do?
 You cannot take their entire bottle under the tongue in one dose, and even if you could you would still be 270,000 nanograms short of just one therapeutic dose!

-Of course this does not take into account the important fact that the human growth hormone molecules in their pharmaceutical state are too large to be absorbed under the tongue or in the mouth so no matter how many nanograms their product contained it could not be absorbed!
+Of course this does not take into account the important fact that the human growth hormone molecules in their pharmaceutical state are too large to be absorbed under the tongue or through the skin so no matter how many nanograms their product contained it could not be absorbed.

 Also, once again, if their product did contain more than homeopathic amounts of human growth hormone they could not sell it because it would require a prescription.